POWERING WORKPLACE PERFORMANCE

 Train the next generation of leaders at your organisation

 Many people have a dominant leadership style.
 The path towards great leadership involves being aware of one’s dominant style and learning about other styles, so that you can adopt different approaches according to the particular context in the same way that successful situational leaders do.

-This involves a consideration of team members and their skills and attributes, organisational strategy and goals, and external factors such as industry and economic environment.
+This involves a consideration of team members and their skills and attributes, organisational strategy, goals and cultural engagement, and external factors such as industry and economic environment.
 It involves demonstrating the traits and qualities in an adaptive and responsive way, so that you can bring out the very best in your team and fully leverage the resources of your organisation to achieve strategic goals.